jshun/ppopp20-ae/README.md

 $ make cleansrc #removes all executables and linked files from the ligra/ directory
 ```

-Running all experiments in the paper
+Python 2.7 is used for running the scripts, so make sure it is installed.

+Step-by-Step Instructions
 --------

 This section describes all of the commands needed to run the
 experiments presented in the paper.

-First, install the g++ compiler with Cilk Plus support.
-Python 2.7 is
-used for running the scripts.

-The following command downloads or generates all of the datasets used
+The following command downloads all of the datasets used
 in the paper.
 By default, the large Rand2 hypergraph and the
 clique-expanded graph for Friendster are not downloaded, however they
 will be included if the environment variable LARGE is defined before